Isaiah 14 – Babylon and Lucifer

 b.
 Have you also become as weak as we?
 Have you become like us?
 When he went to hell, the king of literal Babylon was exposed as a mere man, though he thought of himself as greater than that.
 As well, when the king of spiritual Babylon goes to hell, all will be amazed to see that he was only a creature.

 c.
-Your pomp is brought down . . . the maggot is spread under you, and worms cover you: In the end, it just won’t be defeat for the king of Babylon.
-Both for the literal and spiritual kings of Babylon, there defeat in hell will be disgusting and degrading.
+Your pomp is brought down…the maggot is spread under you, and worms cover you: In the end, it just won’t be a defeat for the king of Babylon.
+Both for the literal and spiritual kings of Babylon, their defeat in hell will be disgusting and degrading.

 i.
 Knowing this now – how disgusting and degrading the end of Satan will be – why would any of us serve him or work for his cause, even for a minute?
 Who wants to end up with the maggots and the worms?

 d.
 And the sound of your stringed instruments: Before his fall, Satan was associated with music in heaven.
 Ezekiel 28:13 says of Satan before his fall, the workmanship of your timbrels and pipes was prepared for you on the day you were created.
 Apparently, the musical career of Satan did not end with his fall, because the sound of his stringed instruments is only brought down when he is imprisoned in hell.

 “How you are fallen from heaven,